patchamama/The-last-book-page/README.md

 ### User Stories

 In total 48 User Stories have been created and executed in 15 Epics (Milestones).
 In the backend 20 User Stories with 8 Epics, and in the Frontend 26 User Stories with 7 Epics (2 User Stories are pending).
 Epic 11 was added in the backend while the front end was being developed to add the option to insert stickers in comments and have the API provide that information.
-Search fields were sometimes added in the backend to meet the frontend's wishes for search and display information.
-In the commit history, you can see how the tasks were executed as the development of the application progressed.
+Search fields were sometimes added to the backend to meet the frontend's wishes for searching and displaying information.
+In the commit history, you can see how the tasks were executed as the application development progressed.

 ## Backend Django REST API